 This isn’t the 1990s; achieving respectable search-results ranking depends on more than just the keywords that show up in your content.
 Today’s search engines are more concerned with things like authority.
-Search engines take association into account when determining how authoritative your site is, and what position on the results page it should occupy.
+Search engines take association into account when determining how authoritative your site is, and as a result what position on the results page it should occupy.

-This is where backlinks come into play.
+This is where SEO backlinks come into play.

 The good news is there’s a solution.
 We call it BASE.